 For obvious reasons farmers were never terribly keen on Yellow rattle, although it's apparently tasty for livestock.
 That said, as it is an annual it's easy to mow out before it sets seed (when it rattles) in July.
 This was traditionally time to cut the hay; hence its synonym, "Hay Rattle".
 Its seed has notoriously short viability - you must sow from this season's harvest.
 It will also disappear in thick, unmanaged sward.
 The seeds are small and the plants unable to compete with surrounding vegetation early on.
 Nowadays, silage cuts over the summer stop it from seeding at all.
 Needless to say, it's much less common than it used to be a hundred years ago.

 Yellow rattle seed must be sown from summer to the year end, as it needs to be chilled to trigger its germination the following spring.
 We recommend adding the seed to a newly established meadow after its first season.
 As it doesn't last the seeds need to be as fresh as possible.
 It also reacts badly to being badly handled - it's tricky to process properly.
 You need to be careful where you source it from.
 Our Rhinanthus seed is freshly harvested from meadows around southern England.
 We test it once it has been harvested and cleaned to check on the seeds' viability.
-We don't store it for longer than 12 months.
+Seed from the 2021 harvest returned germination results of 80-85%.